apache/parquet-format/Encodings.md

 For a longer description, see http://en.wikipedia.org/wiki/Incremental_encoding.

-This is stored as a sequence of delta-encoded prefix lengths (DELTA_RLE), followed by the suffixes encoded as RLE-length strings (RLE_LENGTH_STRINGS).
+This is stored as a sequence of delta-encoded prefix lengths (DELTA_BINARY_PACKING), followed by the suffixes encoded as delta length byte arrays (DELTA_LENGTH_BYTE_ARRAY).